Last updated: May 1, 2026

-As you begin your journey, it’s essential to have a personal laptop that meets our minimum system requirements and complies with the BYOD (Bring Your Own Device) policy used across UNM Health & Health Sciences.
-This helps you participate fully in academic and clinical activities, protect sensitive data (HIPAA/FERPA), and meet institutional cybersecurity standards.
+As you prepare to begin the MD curriculum, it is important to have a personal laptop that meets our minimum system requirements and complies with the BYOD policy used across UNM Health & Health Sciences.

 🧠 Processor |